bradley101/knight/README.md

 Note: **Knight** uses sessions  so your previous login session is saved for later use.

+## Usage Examples

+ - For **ONGOING** contest, If you want to select contest JUN20 (Div 2), just go to the Div 2 contest page and copy the last part of the URL.
+So it'll be JUN20B.

+	 `knight --select-contest JUN20B`

+	After this you can submit solutions to the problem inside the contest page by the following command

+	`knight -s <problem_code> <solution_file_location>`

+ - For **PAST** contests or **PRACTISE** problems, reset the contest if you haven't already done by `knight --reset-contest`

+	 Then just do `knight -s <problem_code> <solution_file_location>` Example - `knight -s COVDSMPL src/COVDSMPL.cpp`

+ - For an **ONGOING** contest you must set the `--select-conetest` parameter once

 # Installation

- - Linux & Unix systems - `$ pip install knight --upgrade`
+`$ pip install knight --upgrade`
- - Windows - `pip install knight --upgrade`

- For Windows users, you need to add installation directory to `PATH`.
+You need to add installation directory to `PATH`.
 At the end of the installation, you'll be notified by a warning with a location/directory.
 Copy that location and add it to system's `PATH` variable.
  # Requirements

  - Python 3.x